yehlebm/Automotive-Standards-Council-Event-Configuration/README.md

 ### Notes for iframe developers

 - The payload must be serialized (for example with `JSON.stringify`) because many hosts expect a string when processing `postMessage` data.
+Serializing the `send_to` measurement IDs also lets the host batch GA4 calls, keeping the integration under the 20 calls/second guidance.
 - For host-origin validation, the second argument of `postMessage` should be the dealership's origin.
-For shared-key validation, set it to `"*"` so the message reaches the host regardless of domain, and rely on the shared key for validation.
+If the iframe provider cannot reliably manage host origins, coordinate with the dealer to switch to the shared-key flow so you can send the message with `"*"` and rely on the shared key for validation.
 - If the iframe does not manage measurement IDs, leave `send_to` undefined and the host can supply its own value.